Dr4k3z/Athens-FEM/README.md

 ## Course Overview
 - **Professor:** Domenico Layahe
-- **University:** Delft University
+- **University:** Technical University of Delft
-- **Topic:** Finite Elements Method
+- **Topic:** FEM for vibrating structures
-- **Focus:** Study of the behavior of the Euler-Bernoulli beam equation using Julia

 ## Course Description
 The Finite Elements course delves into the fundamental principles and applications of the Finite Elements Method.
-Led by Professor Domenico Layahe, this course specifically focuses on the study of the Euler-Bernoulli beam equation using the Julia programming language.
+Led by Professor Domenico Layahe, this course has covered the mathematical derivation of the weak form, the design of a 2-dimensional mesh and the development of algorithms to solve linear systems and differential equations.
+In particular, we have used the Julia programming language as a tool to carry out most computations.

 ## Contents
 This repository contains:
-- Lecture notes
-- Code examples and assignments
-- Julia scripts for simulating the behavior of the Euler-Bernoulli beam equation
+- LaTeX notes on the derivation of the weak form for Poisson and Euler-Bernoulli equation
-- Supplementary materials and resources
+- Julia code that implement and solve the problems mentioned above
+- Other supplementary scripts in other languages

 ## How to Use
 Feel free to explore the contents of this repository: